 $ tns # NativeScript ┌─────────┬─────────────────────────────────────────────────────────────────────┐ │ Usage │ Synopsis │ │ General │ $ tns <Command> [Command Parameters] [--command <Options>] │ │ Alias │ $ nativescript <Command> [Command Parameters] [--command <Options>] │ └─────────┴─────────────────────────────────────────────────────────────────────┘

 NativeScript builds truly native iOS and Android apps, and as such, each target platform needs setting up on the development machine.
 To ease the pain of installing all of these requirements manually, the

 - Setting up your machine for native development can be tricky, especially if you’re new to mobile development.
-If you get stuck, or if you have questions while going through these instructions, the NativeScript community forum is a great place to get help.
+If you get stuck, or if you have questions while going through these instructions, the forum is a great place to get help.

-- If you’re not comfortable with a script automatically installing dependencies on your development machine, or if you’re on Linux, refer to one of the advanced setup guides below for details on manually installing NativeScript’s iOS and Android dependencies.
+- If you’re not comfortable with a script automatically installing dependencies on your development machine, or if you’re on Linux, refer to one of the advanced setup guides below for details on manually installing the iOS and Android dependencies.

-If you’re on Windows, copy and paste the script below into your command prompt as an administrator and press Enter:
+If running OS is Windows; copy and paste the script below into your command prompt as an administrator and press Enter:

 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://www.nativescript.org/setup/win'))"